Rhinanthus minor: Description

+Fruits: when dry, the seeds rattle inside the capsules, giving the plant its name.

 Taxonomy

 Rhinanthus minor is a flowering plant in the genus Rhinanthus in the family Orobanchaceae.
 It was described by the Swedish taxonomist Carl Linnaeus in volume 3 of Amoenitates Academici (1756).
 The species name is derived from Ancient Greek and means 'nose flower', which is in reference to the shape of the upper lip of the corolla.
 Minor means 'smaller'.
+It is classified in the genus Rhinanthus within the family Orobanchaceae.